 Another cool use of concatenation is to make assumptions clear in a model that requires specific user inputs or variables.

-This video shows how concatenation can be used to "expose" several assumptions directly on the worksheet by concatenating variable inputs directly to calculation labels.
+This video below shows how concatenation can be used to "expose" several assumptions directly on the worksheet by concatenating variable inputs directly to calculation labels.

 Excel concatenation functions